-Normally the Curriculo programme would be delivered over a 3 year period with a series of lessons during P5 and P6 prior to undertaking the Curriculo Competition in P7.
-However in May this year the DHT and P7 teachers decided to roll out the competition following a session which would set the scene for the pupils.
+Normally the Curriculo programme would be delivered over a three year period with a series of lessons during P5 and P6 prior to undertaking the Curriculo Competition in P7.
+However, in May this year the DHT and P7 teachers decided to roll out the competition following a session which would set the scene for the pupils.
 This seemed to work well in most schools.

-At this point we also decided to support the teachers with the first of the 2 half day sessions.
-All 5 tasks of the competition were completed and on the 23rd June the winning teams and the class teachers were presented with their Curriculo certificates and a school poster.
+At this point we also decided to support the teachers with the first of the two half day sessions.
+All five tasks of the competition were completed and on the 23rd June the winning teams and the class teachers were presented with their Curriculo certificates and a school poster.

 Outcomes and what pupils gained

-This Curriculo pilot was completed in a very short timeframe.
-The feedback from both teachers and pupils was very good.
-Attached is a video of 6 young people telling us what they thought of the programme.
-In this clip, James tells us that he found the content useful from a real life perspective.
+This Curriculo pilot was completed in a very short timeframe and feedback from both teachers and pupils was very good.
+Attached is a video of six young people telling us what they thought of the programme.
+In this clip, James tells us that he found the content useful from a real-life perspective.
 He thought that the subject matter would be useful for him in making decisions about his future.
-Please see the video for his words.
+Please see the video for his words:

 55 pupils completed the evaluation survey.